The Human Body: A Deep Dive into the Percentage of Water

 The human body meticulously regulates its water balance through a process called osmoregulation.
 This involves a complex interplay between the kidneys, hormones (such as antidiuretic hormone or ADH), and various receptors that monitor fluid levels and electrolyte concentrations.

 Conversely, when water levels are high, ADH release is suppressed, leading to increased urine production and excretion of excess water.
-This intricate feedback mechanism ensures that the body maintains a stable internal water balance, crucial for cellular function and overall health.
+This nuanced feedback mechanism ensures that the body maintains a stable internal water balance, crucial for cellular function and overall health.

 Frequently Asked Questions (FAQ)